Dusky Footed Woodrat, Neotoma fuscipes

 Woodrats are known to decorate their nests with objects they find, especially shiny objects.
 Sometimes, while carrying an item back to its nest, a woodrat will find another item and "trade" the one it is carrying for the new object.
 This habit has earned them the name "trade rat."

-Dusky footed woodrats usually don't cause problems to people.
-They are not well suited to living in neighborhoods due to the absence of food and water.
+Unlike roof rats or Norway rats, which people are usually referring to when they have a "rodent problem," dusky footed woodrats usually don't cause conflict with people.
+They are not well suited to living in neighborhoods due to the absence of food and water, and instead prefer to .
 Dusky footed woodrats are threatened with habitat loss, and are considered a species of special concern in California.

 How to Observe Woodrats